ladybug-tools/ladybug-primer/text/components/Screen_Oriented_Text.md

 An optional text string to specify the font to be used for the text.
 Examples include "Arial", "Times New Roman", "Courier" (all without quotations).
 Default is "Arial".
 * ##### color
 An optional color to set the color of the text.
 If unspecified, it will be black.
+* ##### viewport
+Text for the name of the Rhino viewport to which the 2D screen-oriented legend will be rendered.
+If unspecified, the 2D legend will be rendered in all viewports.
+Acceptable inputs include:
+Perspective Top Bottom Left Right Front Back any view name that has been saved within the Rhino file

 #### Outputs